Alumni Engagement

 Chances are that you or someone (or many people) you know still have school spirit for their alma mater, even decades later.
 You can help your alumni continue to represent their school years after graduation with custom merchandise with your university’s name and logo.

 Of course, your university likely already has an on-campus store where visiting alumni can pick up merchandise.
-However, you can give them more options by creating an online storefront or even sending merchandise in the mail as a thank you for donating.
+However, you can give them more options by creating an online storefront or even sending merchandise in the mail as a thank-you for donating.

 When it comes to creating custom merchandise, you can stick to old classic designs or mix things up to create apparel that plays with your university’s branding in a unique way to make items that are stylish and maybe a bit out of the box, but still unquestionably represent your university.
 For example, try playing with the color and even the overall style of items to create something eye-catching.

 You can also create merchandise lines exclusively for alumni who donate or volunteer.
-These types of items can make alumni feel not just feel appreciated, but that they are a member of an exclusive group powering their school’s success.
+This can make alumni feel not just appreciated, but that they are members of an exclusive group powering their school’s success.

 3. Host alumni events

-Your alumni all live their own lives now with new friends, coworkers, and family.
-However, it’s likely that many of them will enjoy reconnecting with old college friends and professors, revisiting campus, and reliving the time spent at their alma mater.
-Alumni events provide the opportunity for them to do just that and are an impactful way to show that your university still considers them to be a part of their school.
+Although with time, your alumni will move on with new friends, coworkers, and raising families, many of them will likely enjoy reconnecting with old college friends and professors, revisiting campus, and reliving the time spent at their alma mater.
+Alumni events provide the opportunity for them to do just that and are an impactful way to show that their alma mater still considers them to be a valuable member.

 You can gather your alumni together to show your appreciation and garner support with events like: